d4np3/module-1/README.md

 * __*What have been the major trends and innovations of this domain over the last 5-10 years?*__

-Many companies are still discussing blockchain technology in the wealth management market, whereby SwissBorg has been continuing to expand their offering.
+Many companies are still discussing blockchain technology in the wealth management market, there are articles written as recently as last year talking about it like it is not happening yet.
+Meanwhile, SwissBorg has been continuing to expand their offering since 2017.

 * __*What are the other major companies in this domain?*__

 There aren't many!
 There are plenty of crypto portfolio management companies, but they don't provide the service on blockchain technology.

+One company that is blockchain based that is similar is Insight Protocol (INX).
+However, their market cap is only $80k USD so they are small in relation to SwissBorg in that regard.
+The all time high of the INX token was 0.32 USD compared to CHSB reaching $1.64 USD.
+They also do not offer so many features.
+They are a regulated blockchain based crypto trading platform.
+They were the SEC registered security token to IPO and do offer other IPO style investments, a capital raising function, but that is about it.
+They don't offer the same interest earning features that SwissBorg do with Earn/Yield.

 ## Results